KobaKhit/one-click-hugo-cms/site/content/post/anxiety-by-ali-worthington.md

 ---
 title: Anxiety by Ali Worthington
 date: 2020-03-24T18:47:35.822Z
-description: |-
+description: >-
-  Philadelphia Hub
-  from New Jersey, U.S.A
+  Philadelphia Hub, Pennsylvania, U.S.A / Born in New Jersey, U.S.A / UX
-  UX Designer
+  Designer
 ---
 I’m not an anxious person.
 I move slowly, am not often stressed, do yoga, have scary low blood pressure, and benefit from many privileges.
 There is a 70% chance that I will contract it, and I am not at all worried about getting Covid-19.
 I am 28 years old, white, work in tech, am in great health, and live in a major American city.
 I will be fine.
 But I have never felt so many emotions for the state of the rest of the world.
 I’ve never been so anxious for others.
 The uncertainty that Covid-19 has brought to the entire world is debilitating.